Meet our talented and dedicated administration team.

 Julie Ziessman, Harold and Mickey Smith Interim Jewish Life and Hebrew Director, earned her B.S. in Elementary Education with a Minor in Political Science from the University of Wisconsin.
 Julie started her career at Heilicher teaching fifth grade.
 After teaching fifth grade, she spent twelve years teaching kindergarten.
 She loves to share stories about Heilicher!
 In her spare time, Julie likes to spend time with family and friends.
 She loves to travel, and has visited many places in the U.S. as well as Mexico, Honduras, Belize, Israel, Morocco, and Russia.
 Julie is the proud parent of high schooler Emily and Heilicher student Zoe.

-Ali Berdass, B.S., M.A., earned her bachelor’s degree in Speech Language Pathology from Indiana University and master’s degree in Occupational Therapy from the University of Minnesota.
+Ali Berdass, Benefit Coordinator and Advancement Associate, B.S., M.A., earned her bachelor’s degree in Speech Language Pathology from Indiana University and master’s degree in Occupational Therapy from the University of Minnesota.
 Ali is a Heilicher graduate, parent of two Heilicher students, and has worked as a volunteer coordinator and benefit manager for the school since 2018.
 Ali and her husband Josh live in Minnetonka with their three girls.
 Ali enjoys spending time with family and friends, going to the pool, and keeping busy driving kids from their many activities.
 While not at Heilicher or in the car, Ali can be found at Beth El Synagogue's Aleph School, where she is the Parent Chair and leader of the ECJFE/Babies and Bagels Program.

 BatSheva Berman, Hebrew Coordinator, Grade 5 Judaic Studies, and Grades 4, 6, 7, 8 Hebrew Teacher, was born and raised in Israel and served in an education unit of the Israeli Army.
 BatSheva teaches both Hebrew Language and Limudei Kodesh in Hebrew and has pioneered a Torah study track conducted entirely in Hebrew, for which she wrote the curriculum for grades 5-7.
 Before coming to Heilicher she taught Hebrew Language at Torah Academy in Minneapolis for 20 years and wrote all of the holiday programs for the school.
 She was also in charge of the summer Hebrew program at Camp Ramah in Wisconsin for 20 years.
 BatSheva continues her education by taking summer classes in teaching a second language at the Karla Institute at the University of Minnesota, and taking Torah study classes in at the Pardes and Herzog Institutes in Israel.